-I put the relevant topics of environment in the individual sections of this site.
+I talked about the environment in the other sections whenever it was relevant.
 I am aware that the following environmental issues are more likely subordinate compared with current problems of the people of Sumba.

 Due to its special flora and fauna the World Wildlife Fund categorized Sumba as a deciduous forest eco region.
 Sumba has a mix of plants and animals, of Asian, Australian, and oceanic origin.
 The northern part of the island originally was monsoon deciduous forest, while the southern part was evergreen rain forest, and had no distinct dry season.
 The forest in the north is nearly totally cut down.
 The forest in the south is partly preserved, like in the mountain regions Jawila, Tanah Daru and Wanggameti.

 There are a number of mammals, but Sumba is particularly rich in bird species, of which 7 are endemic species.
 A number of other birds are found only here and on some neighbouring islands.
 Among endemic species of birds are 4 endangered species: Red-napped fruit-dove, Sumba Buttonquail, Yellow-crested Cockatoo, and Sumba Hornbill.
 In addition, there are the usual typical tropical bird species, especially in southern forests.
 In the mountains and on the coast are lots of eagles, pelicans, and migratory birds from Australia.

 During dry season, meanders, and planes of the south-flowing rivers and protected forests in the south form a large water reservoir.
 Population growth and expansion of cultivated areas and thus an increased consumption of water and cutting down of forests is a major threat to the life on the island.
 Still wood is cut down, although the government has banned it by law.
 Also by law: wood for new buildings, must be imported from other islands.